Back to blog

 Fewer tokens, fewer failure modes

 Token efficiency is the easy win to measure.
 The harder one is reliability.
-Free-form generation fails in interesting ways: a missing import, a hallucinated library version, a hook called inside a conditional.
+Free-form generation fails in interesting ways — a pattern also documented in the HumanEval paper from OpenAI on code generation evaluation: a missing import, a hallucinated library version, a hook called inside a conditional.
 Each failure requires a retry, which costs more tokens, which raises the real per-screen price well above the headline number.

 Structured generation fails earlier and cheaper.
 A JSON Schema validator rejects a malformed descriptor in milliseconds, before any code runs.
 The model sees the validation error and corrects in the next turn.
 We see roughly one retry per twenty generations, compared to one per three for equivalent free-form runs.